galst/ex3/README.md

  - Design and edit the graph
  - Print the graph

+The terms will be the vertices and there will be and edge between each two vertices that the terms were in the same Facebook post.
+The weights of the graph are the number of times the terms were found in the same post.

 ``` r
 graph <- graph.adjacency(tm, weighted=T, mode="undirected")
 graph <- simplify(graph)